Veil-Project/veil-project.github.io/collections/_posts/2020-02-05-hard-problem.md

 ---
 layout: post
 lang: en
-title: A Very Hard Problem (and a fairy tale on how Gauss created Time)
+title: A very hard problem (and a fairy tale on how Gauss created time)
 date: 2020-02-05
 author: paulmoonshine
 permalink: /blog/very-hard-problem/